 Neuronal differentiation of human ACA-generated pluripotent stem cells and their potential application in cell replacement therapy US

 Z.A.
 Becker-Kojić1,2, A. Schott1,2, I. Zipancić3, Herranz-Pérez V4, Hernández-Rabaza V5, J.R.
 Urena-Peralta2, M.P.
 Rubio2, M.G.
 Rosello2, M. Stojković2, J.M.
-Garcia-Verdugo42) Principe Felipe Research Centre, Valencia, Spain
+Garcia-Verdugo4

 3) Instituto de Ciencias Biomédicas, Facultad de Ciencias de la Salud, Universidad CEU Cardenal Herrera, Moncada, Valencia, Spain